angular/angular/aio/content/guide/testing.md

 The `HeroDetailComponent` provides its own `HeroDetailService`.

-<code-example path="testing/src/app/hero/hero-detail.component.ts" region="prototype" header="app/hero/hero-detail.component.ts (prototype)" linenums="false"></code-example>
+<code-example path="testing/src/app/hero/hero-detail.component.ts" region="prototype" header="app/hero/hero-detail.component.ts (prototype)"></code-example>

 It's not possible to stub the component's `HeroDetailService` in the `providers` of the `TestBed.configureTestingModule`.
 Those are providers for the _testing module_, not the component.
 They prepare the dependency injector at the _fixture level_.